Deathsummer/Privacy-Policy-Clash-of-Earth/Privacy Policy.md

 If there are any questions regarding this privacy policy, you may contact us using the information below.

-Chemical Stuidos
+Chemical Studios
-Rua Santo Pinto
+Rua Santo Pinto, 35, 405D
 Serra, ES 29176011
 Brasil
 chemical_studios@hotmail.com